Experience the Ottawa Winterlude 2023

 We learn from a representative of the National Capital Commission, how seriously ice skating is taken during the Ottawa Winterlude.
 The commission is responsible for the skating rink.
 Maintenance squads are working on the Rideau Canal night after night.
 They make sure that the morning ice is perfect for the commuters, who skate into the city.
 For this, they clear fresh snow from the ice, which would otherwise act as an insulating layer.
 At the edge of the Rideau Canal they drill holes in the ice.
 Through these, fresh water swells up from below and freezes overnight.

-Thus, early risers, who skate on the ice, find ideal conditions for their journey into the city.
-Not every winter is the same, and temperatures are not always as low as they were during our visit.
-It sometimes happens that the channel can not be opened for skaters at the beginning of the Winterlude.
+This means that early risers who venture onto the ice will find optimal conditions for their journey into the city.
+Not every winter is the same, and the temperatures are not always as low as when we visited.
+It sometimes happens that the canal cannot be opened to ice skaters at the beginning of the winter season.
 On average, the skating rink on the river is open for 51 days.
-In 1971-72 the skating rink on the Rideau Canal was open for an amazing 90 days.
+The longest time you could skate on the Rideau Canal was in the winter of 1971-72: an astonishing 90 days.
+In 2023, however, the Rideau Canal remained closed to ice skaters.
+It was too warm for that.

 Ice carving competitions at the Ottawa Winter Festival